cirosantilli/linux-cheat/kernel/README.md

 ###Completely fair scheduler

-All normal processes are currently dealt with internally by the *completelly fair scheduler* (CFS)
+All normal processes are currently dealt with internally by the *completelly fair scheduler* (CFS).

 The idea behind this scheduler is imagining a system where there are as many CPU's as there are processes a system where there are as many CPU's as there are processes